tofaramususa/Cub3D/README.md

 **Introduction**

-This repository contains my implementation of the cub3D graphics engine, a project from the 42 curriculum. cub3D is a raycasting engine that renders a 3D environment from a first-person perspective using pre-rendered 2D textures.
+cub3D is a raycasting engine that renders a 3D environment from a first-person perspective using pre-rendered 2D textures.

 **Key Features**